dfrdn/fordsxyz/content/law/a-game-of-torts/index.md

 Game theory is “a set of tools and language for describing and predicting strategic behavior.”[^88] A core concept in this definition is “strategic behavior.”[^89] When two or more persons interact with each other and each person’s decision depends on what that person expects the others will do, there is what we call a strategic behavior.[^90] Because law regulates behavior, game theory becomes a useful tool in providing insights as to how the laws regulate the behavior of people.[^91]

+<v-img src='playing_cards.svg' alt='car'></v-img>

-In game theory, interactions are modeled into a “game.”[^92] One known model is called the “normal-form game” or “strategic form” of a game.[^93] The normal-form game has three elements: “1) the players in the game; 2) the strategies available to the players; and 3) the payoff each player receives for each possible combination of strategies.”[^94]
+In game theory, interactions are modeled into a “game.”[^92] One known model is called the “normal-form game” or “strategic form” of a game.[^93] The normal-form game has three elements:
+1. the players in the game
+2. the strategies available to the players
+3. the payoff each player receives for each possible combination of strategies.[^94]

 ### An Illustrative Example